 A unique course taking place over four seasonal weekends (10 days) in the tranquil setting of Dilston Physic Garden in Northumberland.

-This hands-on series explores the health and medicinal value of plants and has been a huge success in the 9 years it has been running.
-Each course is informative, friendly and fun and run by qualified medical herbalists, a pharmacognosist and other professionals (– optional course).
+This hands-on series explores the health and medicinal value of plants and has been a huge success in the 10 years it has been running.
+The course is designed to be informative, friendly and fun and is run by qualified medical herbalists, a pharmacognosist and other professionals (– optional course).
 On completion you receive a Foundation in Plant Medicine diploma certificate.

 Learn how to: